Luis Fortuño: Early career

 Fortuño entered public service in 1993 at the start of Governor Pedro Rosselló's administration.
 He was first appointed executive director of the Puerto Rico Tourism Company and president of Puerto Rico's Hotel Development Corporation (HDC).
 In 1994, he became Puerto Rico's first secretary of the Puerto Rico Department of Economic Development and Commerce.
 Fortuño was tasked with the development and implementation of large-scale changes of Puerto Rico's tax, labor, corporate and commercial codes.

 Fortuño was named 1996 Man of the Year by Caribbean Business, 1995 Public Servant of the Year by the Marketing Industry and Distribution of Food and Beverage Products Association of Puerto Rico, 1994 Public Servant of the Year by the Puerto Rico Chamber of Commerce, and 1994 Distinguished Executive by the Sales and Marketing Executives Association of Ponce and the Southern Region of Puerto Rico.
 He served on numerous boards of directors, including the Ana G. Méndez University System and the Puerto Rico Museum of Art.
 He is a member of the American Law Institute and the Urban Land Institute.
 In 1996, he served on the Platform Committee at the Republican National Convention, where he was successful in including the support for self-determination and eventual statehood for Puerto Rico in the party platform.
 Fortuño resigned his cabinet posts after Rosselló's reelection in 1996 and returned to private law practice.

 Fortuño was a partner at the San Juan law firm of Correa, Collazo, Herrero, Jiménez & Fortuño, specializing in corporate finance and real estate law.
 Prior to joining Correa, Collazo, Herrero, Jiménez & Fortuño, he was a partner at McConnell Valdés LLC.

+In 2001, Fortuño was elected as Republican National Committeeman for Puerto Rico, a position which he still holds as of May 2026.